Cynthia Enloe: Biography

-Important writings
+Publications

 Bananas, Beaches and Bases

-Bananas, Beaches, and Bases: Making Feminist Sense of International Politics (first published in 1990, with a revised edition published in 2014) presents sexism as a prevalent issue and gives readers a look at the history of such commonplace components of the modern world as the tourism industry.
+Bananas, Beaches, and Bases: Making Feminist Sense of International Politics (first published by Pandora Press in 1989, with a revised edition published in 2014) presents sexism as a prevalent issue and gives readers a look at the history of such commonplace components of the modern world as the tourism industry.
 Enloe displays the links between women of different cultures during the 1800s.
 Enloe discusses colonialism in light of the typically held perceptions of the masculine West and the feminine East.
 Discussing women from varied cultures, Enloe investigates how Muslim women, among others, felt compelled to validate their cultural practices in the face of Orientalism.
 This book argues that lack of understanding of foreign cultures and fascination with the differences in clothing and lifestyles of indigenous and colonial populations contributed to their continued subjugation.

 Bananas Beaches and Bases conveys the issues that feminist movements face because of nationalism and socially instilled masculinity after years of Western colonialism.
 International politics have worked against feminist movements because of the long lasting influences of colonialism.
 The antiquated ideas of colonialism have complicated the goals of the feminist cause.
 Colonialism encouraged Western countries to believe they were superior to non Western countries, ultimately leading to Western men believing they were superior to women.
 During Western colonialism women were treated as sexual symbols of exploration, postcards specifically.
 Westerner exploration and tourism went hand in hand with the exploitation of women.

 Women who were invested in the ideas of nationalism were not valued as valid participants.
 Additionally, women wearing veils became a question of nationalism.
 European colonizers saw the veil in Muslim countries as a symbol of female seclusion.
 Then arose the question of whether Muslim women should demonstrate their commitment to the nationalist cause by wearing the veil or throwing it away.

 Bananas Beaches and Bases reinforces the fact that masculinity has been used to create a patriarchal system, leading to male dominance over women.
 Militarization during wartime has reinforced masculinized social order.
 The war in Vietnam which re-masculinized America serves as an example of how gender and warfare became intertwined through specific gender roles during war.